-Processing of anti-replay windows
+Processing of anti-replay windows and control of the advance of the control window

-- If received packet falls with in the window and is new - Check MAC. - If the packet is authenticated, the corresponding slot in the window is marked (valid packet) - If received packet is to the right of the window and is new - Check MAC. - If the packet is authenticated, the window is advanced - so that this sequence number is the right edge of the window, and the corresponding slot in the window is marked (valid packet). - If received packet is to the left of the window or if authentication fails - the packet is discarded; generates a auditable event (logging).
+- If received packet falls with in the window and is new - Check IPSec packet and MAC validity - If the packet is authenticated, the corresponding slot in the window is marked (valid - authenticated packet) - If received packet is to the right of the window and is new - Check IPSec packet and MAC validity. - If the packet is authenticated, the window is advanced - so that this sequence number is the right edge of the window, and the corresponding slot in the window is marked (valid packet). - If received packet is to the left of the window or if authentication fails - the packet is discarded; generates a local auditable event (logging).